 Benefits of Avocados

-There are many health benefits from consuming avocados.
+There are many health benefits to consuming avocados.
 Avocados are very nutritious and contain 20 different vitamins and minerals.
-They are also high in healthy fats, low in carbohydrates and high in fiber.
+They are also high in healthy fats, low in carbohydrates, and high in fiber.

 Here are just a few of the many advantages of including avocados in your diet: